AdobeDocs/platform-learn.en/help/tutorial-dma-academy/2-xdm/2-xdm.md

 4. The nodes that you see in this mixin describe a lot of the same default things that current JavaScript libraries (like at.js, AppMeasurement, or DIL) do.
 You'll see these things categorically grouped by the nodes above.
 Take a moment to explore the **device, environment, place context, and web** nodes to see what they contain.
 5. While the AEP SDK captures a lot of valuable information, it's not very vertical specific.
 Since Luma is retailer and has a shopping cart, we will need to add XDM schema to account for that.
 To do that, add the **ExperienceEvent commerce details** mixin.

-    **Note: **Once the ExperienceEvent commerce details mixin is added, you'll see the new **commerce** and **productListItems **nodes.
+    >[!NOTE] Once the ExperienceEvent commerce details mixin is added, you'll see the new **commerce** and **productListItems **nodes.
 Does anything about the **productListItems** node seem familiar?
 It should, because in the Offline Purchase Schema, you created a custom mixin and set one of the fields in that mixin to be of the productListItems type.
 This is yet another example of how the same datatype can be utilized across different mixins in different schemas.

 6. At this point, your schema should look like this:
 ![alt_text](assets/image041.png)